Best Outdoor Toys for 5 Year Old Boys by Play Style

 These pump-action water guns shoot up to 40 feet, which is enough range to turn a basic backyard squirt fight into something genuinely competitive.
 Each gun holds a decent amount of water before needing a refill, and the six-pack means a group of kids, or a whole family, can all join in without anyone waiting their turn.

 Worth knowing: durability reports are mixed.
-Most hold up through a full summer of regular use, but a handful of buyers have had one break sooner than expected, so it’s worth treating this as a fun, inexpensive option rather than a long-term investment piece.
+Most hold up through a full summer of regular use, but a handful of buyers have had one break sooner than expected.
+Treat this as a fun, disposable-summer option rather than a multi-year toy.

 Funscape Kids Pool Diving Toys

 This set pairs six soft ocean animals with six dive cages that automatically float or sink depending on water depth, so the same set works in a shallow kiddie pool or a deeper backyard pool.
-Kids throw the cages in, dive down to find them, and press a button to “rescue” the animal inside, which turns basic underwater retrieval into more of a game.
+Kids throw the cages in, dive down to find them, and press a button to “rescue” the animal inside.
+That mechanic turns basic underwater retrieval into more of a game.

 It also doubles as a bath toy once pool season winds down, since the animals are fully enclosed and don’t trap water inside.